 Apart from this main motivation, we expose here other aspects that justified the relevance of these objects and result, some of them \emph{a posteriori}: \begin{itemize} \item The initial data for the topological recursion of our Main Theorem consists of a very large class of spectral curves for which we give a unified combinatorial interpretation.
-This fact together with our method of proof imply a combinatorial interpretation of the so-called loop equations for this large family of spectral curves. \item It was mentioned above that the generalised resolvents of the matrix model with external field were already proved to satisfy topological recursion for a certain spectral curve $(\Sigma,\Sigma_0,x,y,\omega_{0,2})$.
-Our result implies that certain diagonal correlation functions of the matrix model with external field satisfy topological recursion for the same spectral curve after inverting the roles of $x$ and $y$.
-This provides a combinatorial interpretation for this exchange transformation, which is a symplectic transformation of the curve since it preserves the symplectic form $|dx\wedge dy|$.
-The topological recursion applied to these two curves is conjectured to produce some intimately related output, in particular with invariant $\omega_{g,0}$'s \cite{EO07inv,EO2MM,EOxy}. \item Making use of the relation between the matrix model with external field and the rKdV hierarchy (and the string equation) established in \cite{AvM92}, we complete the connection between the A-side and the D-side, which together with Faber--Shadrin--Zvonkine's theorem, provides a relation between our graphs (A-side) and the $r$-spin intersection numbers from the D-side.
+Together with our method of proof, this fact implies a combinatorial interpretation of the so-called loop equations for this large family of spectral curves. \item As mentioned above, the generalised resolvents of the matrix model with external field were already proved to satisfy topological recursion for a certain spectral curve $(\Sigma,\Sigma_0,x,y,\omega_{0,2})$.
+Our result implies that certain diagonal correlation functions of the matrix model with external field satisfy topological recursion for that same spectral curve after inverting the roles of $x$ and $y$.
+This provides a combinatorial interpretation for this exchange transformation, which is a symplectic morphism of embedded curves preserving the symplectic form $dx\wedge dy$ (up to sign).
+The topological recursion applied to these two curves is conjectured to produce some intimately related output, in particular with identical $\omega_{g,0}$'s \cite{EO07inv,EO2MM,EOxy}. \item Making use of the relation between the matrix model with external field and the $r$-KdV integrable hierarchy (plus string equation) established in \cite{AvM92}, we complete the connection between the A- and D-sides, which together with Faber--Shadrin--Zvonkine's theorem, provides a relation between our graphs (A-side) and the $r$-spin intersection numbers from the D-side.
 This identification can be seen as an ELSV-like formula, allowing the transfer of knowledge from combinatorics to the intersection theory of the moduli space of curves. \end{itemize}